Session 15: Hebrews 11 – God’s Hall of Faith

 • Moses: “chose rather to be mistreated with the people of God than to enjoy the fleeting pleasures of sin… because he esteemed the reproach of Christ greater wealth than the treasures of Egypt, for he was looking to the reward… He endured, as seeing him who is invisible.”

-This verses raises up the essential truth about God which mankind has always grappled with: HE IS – He is Who He says He is – He will do what He says He will do.
-From here, the writer takes us into the “main hall” and proceeds to point out successive examples of those who believed God and placed their life of faith in His care.
+These verses raise up the essential truth about God which mankind has always grappled with: HE IS – He is Who He says He is – He will do what He says He will do.
+From here, the writer takes us into the “main hall” and proceeds to point out successive examples of those who believed God and placed their life of faith in His care